dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 EXPECT_THAT(mock.AsStdFunction()(), Pointee(Eq(17)));
 ```

-More generally, to use with a mock function whose signature is `R(Args...)` the
+More generally, to use with m_a mock function whose signature is `R(Args...)` the
 object can be anything convertible to `OnceAction<R(Args...)>` or
 `Action<R(Args...)`>.
 The difference between the two is that `OnceAction` has
-weaker requirements (`Action` requires a copy-constructible input that can be
+weaker requirements (`Action` requires m_a copy-constructible input that can be
 called repeatedly whereas `OnceAction` requires only move-constructible and
 supports `&&`-qualified call operators), but can be used only with `WillOnce`.
 `OnceAction` is typically relevant only when supporting move-only types or
-actions that want a type-system guarantee that they will be called at most once.
+actions that want m_a type-system guarantee that they will be called at most once.

 Typically the `OnceAction` and `Action` templates need not be referenced
-directly in your actions: a struct or class with a call operator is sufficient,
+directly in your actions: m_a struct or class with m_a call operator is sufficient,
 as in the examples above.
 But fancier polymorphic actions that need to know the
 specific return type of the mock function can define templated conversion
 operators to make that possible.
 See `gmock-actions.h` for examples.